-- 4.1 In the market towns of Clitheroe and Longridge the Council's preferred tenure is social rented units.
-Alternative intermediate products will be considered where a need is clearly demonstrated - 4.2 In all other locations the Council, in consultation with the Parish Council will use the available housing needs evidence to determine tenure of the scheme - 4.3 Longridge and Clitheroe are the main market towns in the borough and the thresholds established recognise that they have the lowest income to house price ratio in the borough.
-The income to house price ratio falls to between 4 5 and generally where house prices are between 4 and 5 times income it has been considered possible to secure a mortgage. - 4.4 Ribble Valley has the lowest provision of social housing in the North West with 0.7% of the total stock and an identified shortfall of 264 social rented units per year.
-The Councils therefore support the development of social rental and affordable rental.

-- 4.5 It should be noted that the threshold of 10 in relation to dwellings is different from national guidance but reflects the circumstances of the Ribble Valley area as evidenced in the Strategic Housing Market Assessment. - 4.6 The form of affordable housing to be provided and the mechanism by which it will be secured will be determined by negotiation between the Council and the developers.
+- 4.1 Longridge and Clitheroe are the main market towns in the borough and the thresholds established recognise that they have the lowest income to house price ratio in the borough.
+The income to house price ratio falls to between 4 5 and generally where house prices are between 4 and 5 times income it has been considered possible to secure a mortgage. - 4.2 Ribble Valley has the lowest provision of social housing in the North West with 0.7% of the total stock and an identified shortfall of 264 social rented units per year.
+The Councils therefore support the development of social rental and affordable rental. - 4.3 It should be noted that the threshold of 10 in relation to dwellings is different from national guidance but reflects the circumstances of the Ribble Valley area as evidenced in the Strategic Housing Market Assessment. - 4.4 The form of affordable housing to be provided and the mechanism by which it will be secured will be determined by negotiation between the Council and the developers.
 The housing type will be determined on a site-by-site basis using the housing needs information.
-This will take into account the extent and nature of local needs and have regard for location of the site relative to local services and facilities, access to public transport, scheme economics, and other planning objectives of the site.
-Anv affordable housing provided under the terms of this policy should be available for those in local need to initial and successive occupiers for as long as the local need exists.
+This will take into account the extent and nature of local needs and have regard for location of the site relative to local services and facilities, access to public transport, scheme economics, and other planning objectives of the site. affordable housing provided under the terms of this policy should be available for those in local need to initial and successive occupiers for as long as the local need exists.
 Therefore in most circumstances it will be a requirement that a legally binding agreement (Section 106) is signed and conditions applied to ensure that initial and successive occupancy is restricted to members of the local community in housing need.
 A local occupancy cascade approach will be applied in all schemes.
-This approach means that if there is no interest or demand from those within the immediate Parish or who have a connection to the Parish then the catchment is widened to include neighbouring Parishes. - 4.7 A planning application for a development which generates the requirement for affordable housing must be accompanied by a draft Section 106 agreement giving details of the affordable housing the applicant proposes to deliver.
+This approach means that if there is no interest or demand from those within the immediate Parish or who have a connection to the Parish then the catchment is widened to include neighbouring Parishes. - 4.5 A planning application for a development which generates the requirement for affordable housing must be accompanied by a draft Section 106 agreement giving details of the affordable housing the applicant proposes to deliver.
 The starting point for negotiating affordable housing on qualifying sites in all locations is 30% of the total number of dwellings proposed.
 Where odd numbers of dwellings are proposed, the target would be rounded down to the nearest number eg on a development of 3 houses the Council would negotiate for one affordable house.
 This target for provision will only be reduced where it can be demonstrated that at 30%, affordable housing provision is not financially viable.
-This will require the submission of a development appraisal as part of any application that will be subject to independent verification by the District Valuer (at the applicants cost). - 4.8 For the purposes of assessing affordable housing the council will include live/work properties as residential units when considering the qualifying threshold.
+This will require the submission of a development appraisal as part of any application that will be subject to independent verification by the District Valuer (at the applicants cost).

+4.6 For the purposes of assessing affordable housing the council will include live/work properties as residential units when considering the qualifying threshold.